The primary reasons are:

 It’s too expensive

 You CAN start cheaply and simply, then build over time.
-Having said that, it DOES take months to see results, once you do see results it changes your attitude about blogging, but in order to see those results you must stick with it long enough.
+Having said that, it DOES take months to see results, once you do see results it changes your attitude about blogging, but in order to see those results, you must stick with it long enough.

 It’s hard to write really good quality stuff

 I’m not going to lie, it is.
-Especially these days where Google has spent years updating their algorithm to serve up what they consider to be the best content available to answer questions people have.
+Especially these days when Google has spent years updating their algorithm to serve up what they consider to be the best content available to answer questions people have.

 But you can, AND SHOULD, start small.

 But start with what?